-Q: Can I leave my on-campus isolation residence building for any reason?
+Q: Can I leave my residence while in isolation for any reason?

 A: According to public health restrictions for COVID-positive patients, you may only leave your residence for medical care.
-However, before coming to the Student Wellness Center, we encourage you to call UChicago Student Wellness at 773-834-WELL so we can determine if a telehealth or in-person visit is best for you.
+Before coming to the Student Wellness Center, we encourage you to call UChicago Student Wellness at 773-834-WELL so we can determine if a telehealth or in-person visit is best for you.